Coalitional Permutation Manipulations in the Gale-Shapley Algorithm: Omitted Proofs in Section .

-We first consider the following lemma about the maximal rotations of a closed set that can be eliminated. \begin{lemma} If a closed set $\mathcal{R}$ can be eliminated, then every rotation in $Max(\mathcal{R})$ must contain a manipulator. \end{lemma} \begin{proof} Assume on the contrary that there exists a rotation $R$ in $Max(\mathcal{R})$ such that $R$ contains no manipulators.
-We can always change the order of elimination to make $R$ the last to eliminate.
+\begin{reptheorem}{CloSetEliminatable} Given a closed set of rotations $\mathcal{R}$, if $\mathcal{R}$ can be eliminated, then there exists a rotation $R \in \mathcal{R}$ such that $CloSet(R)$ can be eliminated. \end{reptheorem} In order to prove Theorem \ref{CloSetEliminatable}, we first show the following claim about the maximal rotations of a closed set that can be eliminated. \begin{claim} If a closed set $\mathcal{R}$ can be eliminated, then every rotation in $Max(\mathcal{R})$ must contain a manipulator. \end{claim} \begin{proof} Assume there exists a rotation $R\in Max(\mathcal{R})$ such that $R$ contains no manipulator.
+We can change the order of elimination to make $R$ the last to eliminate.
 We prove that after eliminating $R$, any vertex in $R$ is not reachable from $s$.
 From the proof of Lemma~\ref{RotationReachability}, we know that all vertices in $R$ form a cycle after eliminating $R$.
 Each man in $R$ has only one incoming edge from his current partner who is also in $R$.
 Each woman has two incoming edges, one from her partner in $R$ and another from her former partner which is also in $R$.
-Thus, every vertex in $R$ has no incoming edges from outside the cycle and thus is not reachable from $s$. \end{proof}
+Thus, every vertex in $R$ has no incoming edges from outside the cycle and thus is not reachable from $s$. \end{proof} \begin{proof}[Proof of Theorem \ref{CloSetEliminatable}.]
+Let $V$ be the set of all vertices in $\mathcal{R}$.
+After eliminating $\mathcal{R}$, we arbitrarily choose a vertex $v$ in $V$.
+In the corresponding modified suitor graph, there is a path $p=(v_0=s, v_1, v_2, \ldots, v_n=v)$ from $s$ to $v$ since $\mathcal{R}$ can be eliminated.
+Let $u$ be the first vertex in $p$ such that $u$ is in $V$. $u$ is obviously not $v_1$, or otherwise the edge $(s, u)$ will be deleted.
+Moreover, $u$ must be in $L$, since any non-manipulator can only be reached from a node in $V$ if she is overtaken during the elimination.
+Assume $u=v_l$ and $l > 1$.
+Then the sub-path $p'=(v_0, v_1, \ldots, v_l=u)$ is not affected (no vertices in $V$ or overtaken) during the elimination.
+Henceforth, $p'$ is in the original graph before eliminating $\mathcal{R}$.
+Now we consider the set $\mathcal{R}'=\{R \in \mathcal{R} | u \in R\}$.
+For any $R$ in $\mathcal{R}'$, if we eliminate $CloSet(R)$, the sub-path is also not affected.
+Therefore $CloSet(R)$ can be eliminated according to Lemma~\ref{Eliminatable}. \end{proof}